What is robot skin?

 Topic 03

-Search interest usually clusters around humanoid robot hands, robotic grippers, e-skin research, flexible tactile sensors, prosthetics, and physical AI.
-These are related but not identical questions.
+Robot skin appears across humanoid robot hands, robotic grippers, e-skin research, flexible tactile sensors, prosthetics, and Physical AI.
+These areas overlap, but they raise different engineering questions.

 Common questions